 Compensating controls are used by organizations in lieu of specific controls in control baselines.
 The use of compensating controls is appropriate when controls are tailored out of the control baseline by necessity, but the protection provided by the controls is still needed to reduce risk to an acceptable level.
-Compensating controls are often chosen when implementing a baseline control is technically infeasible, not cost effective, or the control implementation negatively affects organizational missions or business functions.
-For technology-based scoping considerations, compensating controls are often temporary and used only until the system is updated.
+Compensating controls are often chosen when implementing a baseline control is technically infeasible, not cost effective, or the control implementation negatively affects organizational mission or business functions.
+For technology-based scoping considerations, compensating controls may be temporary and used only until the system is updated.
 Compensating controls are intended to provide equivalent or comparable protection for systems, organizations, and individuals.
 Compensating controls are selected after applying the scoping considerations in the tailoring process.
 To use compensating controls, organizations:

-- Select compensating controls from the control catalog in [SP 800-53]. - Provide a rationale for how compensating controls satisfy security or privacy requirements and why the baseline controls could not be implemented.
+- Select compensating controls from the control catalog in [SP 800-53]. - Provide a rationale for how compensating controls satisfy security or privacy requirements and why the baseline controls could not be implemented. - Adopt suitable compensating controls from other sources if appropriate compensating controls are not available in [SP 800-53]. - Assess and accept the security and privacy risks associated with implementing compensating controls.

-34 For example, additional physical security controls may be implemented in lieu of a device lock in certain real-time mission or business applications.
+&lt;sup>33 For example, additional physical security controls may be implemented in lieu of a device lock in certain real-time mission or business applications.
 In a small organization, more frequent auditing, targeted role-based training, or stronger personnel screening may be implemented in lieu of separation of duties.
 Well-defined procedures, targeted role-based training, and more frequent auditing may be implemented in lieu of automated mechanisms.

-35 Compensating controls are not used to avoid the need to comply with requirements.
+&lt;sup>34 Compensating controls are not used to avoid the need to comply with requirements.
 Rather, the use of such controls provides alternative and suitable security and privacy protections to facilitate risk management.

-36 More than one compensating control may be required to provide the equivalent protection for a control that has been tailored out from a control baseline.
+&lt;sup>35 More than one compensating control may be required to provide the equivalent protection for a control that has been tailored out from a control baseline.